CHaskin91/Movie-Night/README.md

 * MovieDB API [https://developers.themoviedb.org/3/getting-started/introduction]

 ## MVP (Minimum Viable Product)
 - When opening the app, user is presented with current most popular movies.
-User can search by movie title or keyword and is returned the top related movies.
+User can search by movie title or keyword and is returned the top related movies with a descriptive movie overview, movie rating, and movie poster image.

 ## Stretch Goals
 - Add Movie Theater look up time.